Lemons teach about breast cancer

 "Had I not seen that photo, I would have assumed that it was an indentation from the underwire of my bra," Chieze, 38, a nursing student at West Hills College in Lemoore, California, told CNN.

-Within five days of noticing the indentation, she was told she had breast cancer.
-A month later, doctors told her it was stage iV; the cancer had metastasized outside the breast.
+Within five days of noticing the indentation, she was told she likely had breast cancer.
+A month later, doctors told her it was stage IV; the cancer had metastasized outside the breast.

 "I knew all about self exams," Chieze wrote on Facebook last week, "but a picture of what to look for keyed me into knowing I had a terminal disease."